ScoreTrak/ScoreTrak/docs/black-team/ip-randomization/README.md

 # Caveats

-Certan protocols like FTP might not play well with IP randomization.
+Certain protocols like FTP might not play well with IP randomization.